Credit

 Credit History Length

-The length of your credit history counts for 15 percent of your credit score.
+The length of your credit history counts for 15% of your credit score.
 Unfortunately, you cannot alter this financial category.
 But the longer you manage an active credit account, the better your credit history will look to lenders.
 Having a credit account for years without any late payments can help you get a positive credit history.

 Credit Inquiries

-The number of credit inquiries you make in a year counts for 10 percent of your score.
+The number of credit inquiries you make in a year counts for 10% of your score.
 Every time you apply for a credit line or loan, one of the three credit bureaus will mark the inquiry on your credit report.
 Submitting a loan application will decrease your credit by a few points.
 Still, you can seriously damage your score by making more than six inquiries annually.
 Avoid excessive credit inquiries to maintain a healthy score.

 Credit Mix

-Your credit mix makes up 10 percent of your credit.
+Your credit mix makes up 10% of your credit.
 A combination of installment loans and revolving credit accounts on credit reports can boost your score.
 However, you can still obtain a good credit score without various financial accounts.
 Lenders simply want to see your ability to manage your accounts without issue.

 What Is a Good Credit Score?